shu-ying789/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_blob_storage.html.markdown

 * `service_principal_id` - (Optional) The service principal id in which to authenticate against the Azure Blob Storage account.
 Required if `service_principal_key` is set.

 * `service_principal_key` - (Optional) The service principal key in which to authenticate against the AAzure Blob Storage account.
 Required if `service_principal_id` is set.

+* `storage_kind` - (Optional) The Storage account kind in which to authenticate against the Azure Blob Storage account.

 * `tenant_id` - (Optional) The tenant id or name in which to authenticate against the Azure Blob Storage account.